jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (a) person having an estate or interest in land that is injuriously affected by the exercise of any power under section 330(2); and
   (b) other person suffering any damage as a result of the exercise of that power— (3) Any compensation under subsection (2) shall be claimed and determined in accordance with Part 5 of the Public Works Act 1981 and the provisions of that Act, so far as they apply and with all necessary modifications, shall apply accordingly.

+### 331AA Emergency response regulations
+(1) The Governor-General may, by Order in Council made on the recommendation of the Minister, make regulations (emergency response regulations) for the purpose of—
+  (a) responding to a natural hazard event or other emergency in an area; and (b) enabling recovery efforts in the affected area (including any work required to improve the resilience or standard of assets).
+(2) Before recommending emergency response regulations, the Minister must— (a) be satisfied that the proposed regulations are necessary or desirable for the purpose of this Act:
+  (b) be satisfied that the proposed regulations are not broader than is reasonably necessary:
+  (c) consider the effects on the environment that could occur as a result of the proposed regulations and whether any adverse effects can be avoided, remedied, or mitigated:
+  (d) consult the Minister for Emergency Management and Recovery:
+  (e) consult the Minister of Conservation if the regulations affect the coastal marine area:
+  (f) consult any affected councils and the relevant following groups and invite them to provide written comments about the proposed regulations:
+    (i) iwi authorities:
+    (ii) post-settlement governance entities:
+    (iii) ngā hapū o Ngāti Porou, as defined in section 10 of the Ngā Rohe Moana o Ngā Hapū o Ngāti Porou Act 2019:
+    (iv) iwi or hapū who are party to a Mana Whakahono a Rohe or joint management agreement that applies in the region:
+    (v) customary marine title groups (within the meaning of the Marine and Coastal Area (Takutai Moana) Act 2011):
+    (vi) protected customary rights groups (within the meaning of the Marine and Coastal Area (Takutai Moana) Act 2011):
+    (vii) applicant groups (within the meaning of the Marine and Coastal Area (Takutai Moana) Act 2011):
+  (g) have regard to any comments from affected councils and the groups referred to in paragraph (f):
+  (h) provide a draft of the proposed regulations to the committee of the House of Representatives that is responsible for the review of secondary legislation:
+  (i) have regard to comments, if any, from the committee of the House of Representatives that is responsible for the review of secondary legislation.
+(3) Before recommending emergency response regulations, the Minister may invite any other persons or representatives of persons that the Minister considers appropriate (including local community groups), or the public generally, to provide written comments about the proposed regulations.
+(4) Comments referred to in subsection (2)﻿(i) or written comments provided in response to an invitation from the Minister under subsection (3) must be provided within 5 working days after the draft is provided to the committee or the invitation is received, respectively, unless the Minister extends that period.
+(5) Written comments provided in response to an invitation from the Minister under subsection (2)﻿(f) must be provided within 10 working days after the invitation is received, unless the Minister extends that period.
+(6) Emergency response regulations—
+  (a) may apply only to an area where, under the Civil Defence Emergency Management Act 2002, a state of national or local emergency has been declared or notice given of a local or national transition period; and
+  (b) may be made, or continue to apply to that area, after the declaration ceases to have effect or the transition period ends; and
+  (c) expire on the date that is 3 years after the first declaration is made or notice is given, or any earlier date specified in the regulations.
+(7) Emergency response regulations may—
+  (a) permit, authorise, or prohibit specific activities, while noting that this will not give long-term existing use rights to those activities:
+  (b) modify or alter the unitary, regional, and district plan development processes:
+  (c) apply a temporary stay to types or categories of consent applications (processing and granting of consents):
+  (d) limit or exclude rights of appeal (other than judicial review) in relation to decisions on resource consents, plan changes, or variations:
+  (e) extend the time frames for lodging retrospective resource consents for emergency works under section 330:
+  (f) extend or shorten consent processing time frames.
+(8) Emergency response regulations may incorporate material by reference.
+Schedule 1AA applies as if references in that schedule to a national environmental standard, national policy statement, or New Zealand coastal policy statement were references to regulations under this section.
+(9) Emergency response regulations are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

+### 331AB Annual review of emergency response regulations
+The Minister must, within 12 months after any regulation made under section 331AA comes into force, and once in every 12 months after that while the regulation remains in force,—
+  (a) carry out a review of the operation and effectiveness of the regulation; and (b) prepare a report on the review; and
+  (c) present the report to the House of Representatives as soon as practicable after it has been completed; and (d) make public the outcomes of the review.

 **Emergency activities undertaken by certain rural landowners and occupiers**